mrijntjes/MRI.Microcharts.Maui/README.md

 ## How to use

-1. Add the Microcharts.Maui project to your App project
+1. Add the Microcharts.Maui project (Not the Microcharts base project!) to your App project

 2. Go to your App project and add a project reference.
 The Microcharts.Maui project is shown.